How Often Do You Need to Water A Snake Plant?

 Dead leaves

 Your snake plant might look fine one day and suddenly die off overnight.
 If you notice dead leaves on your snake plant, water it immediately.
-When you see dried-up leaves, it could mean that there isn't enough water reaching the root system.
+When you see dried-up leaves, it could mean insufficient water is reaching the root system.

 Hard, compacted soil.